Ahra-Kim-629/Ahra-Kim-629/README.md

 # Hi, I'm Ahra!

-I'm a junior web developer from South Korea 🇰🇷, currently living in New Zealand 🇳🇿.
+I'm a full-stack software developer from South Korea 🇰🇷, currently living in New Zealand 🇳🇿.
 I love learning by building — especially with React, TypeScript, and Express.

 ## Featured Project